reflex-dev/reflex-web/docs/library/graphing/cartesianaxisgrid.md

 import reflex as rx
 ```

+## Simple Example

 A cartesian axis adds in reference axes to the cartesian graphs.
+Prop `stroke_dasharray` is used to specify the pattern of dashes and gaps for the grid line, it accepts a string value that represents the dash pattern.  `stroke_dasharray = "4"` will create a grid with dashes of length 4 and no gaps. `stroke_dasharray = "4 1"` will create a grid with dashes of length 4 and gaps of length 1. `stroke_dasharray = "4 1"` will create a grid with a repeating pattern of dashes and gaps. dash (length 4), gap (length 1), dash (length 2); dash (length 4), gap (length 1), dash (length 2), etc.

 ```python demo graphing
 data = [